Nursing, M.S.N. - Family Nurse Practitioner

 NUR 516 – Healthcare Informatics for Nursing Practice (must earn a grade of "B" or better) – 3 credits

-NUR 519 – Research in Nursing (must earn a grade of "B" or better) – 3 credits
+NUR 519 – Evidence-Based Nursing Practice (must earn a grade of "B" or better) – 3 credits

 NUR 526 – Advanced Health Assessment (must earn a grade of "B" or better) – 3 credits